Northwestern Medicine Study Gives Clues About How Long COVID-19 Symptoms Can Linger

 “Sometimes patients had a transient reaction.
 Sometimes people said it reawakened the long COVID symptoms but only for 24-48 hours.
 We haven’t had patients who have said they got better after vaccine, but there are patients who are getting better anyway and they’re still getting better after vaccine.”

-Koralnik said people should still get vaccinated and continue to follow CDC guidelines to help prevent getting the virus in the first place.MORE NEWS: 1 Dead, 3 Others Injured After Crash In Parking Lot In Waukegan
+Koralnik said people should still get vaccinated and continue to follow CDC guidelines to help prevent getting the virus in the first place.MORE NEWS: 4 Dead, 20 Wounded In Weekend Shootings Across Chicago

 Koralnik said the Neuro Covid Clinic has seen more than 1,100 patients from all over the country since May of 2020.
 They have had to increase staffing to keep up with demand.
 They’re currently booking appointments months out.